Chen Sheng: Life

 Chen Sheng was born in Yangcheng (陽城; in present-day Fangcheng County, Henan).
 In August or September 209 BC, he was a military captain along with Wu Guang when the two of them were ordered to lead 900 soldiers to Yuyang (漁陽; southwest of present-day Miyun County, Beijing) to help defend the northern border against Xiongnu.
 Due to storms, it became clear that they could not get to Yuyang by the deadline, and according to law, if soldiers could not get to their posts on time, they would be executed.
 Chen Sheng and Wu Guang, believing that they were doomed, led their soldiers to start a rebellion.
-They announced that Fusu, the crown prince of Qin, who had wrongly been forced to commit suicide, and Xiang Yan, a general of Chu, had not died and were joining their cause.
+They announced that Qin crown prince Fusu, who had wrongly been forced to commit suicide, and Chu general Xiang Yan, who had killed himself after his defeat during the Qin conquest of Chu, had actually survived and were joining their cause.
 They also declared the reestablishment of Chu.

 Uprisings of Qin dynasty, locations of Dazexiang and Yuyang are shown.

 Using 900 men to resist an empire seemed to be a suicidal move, but the people, who had felt deeply oppressed by the Qin regime, joined Chen Sheng and Wu Guang's cause quickly.
 More than 20,000 men joined.
 Soon, there were people asking Chen Sheng to declare himself "King of Chu".
-Acting against the advice of Zhang Er and Chen Yu, Chen Sheng declared himself "King of Rising Chu" (張楚王).
+Acting against the advice of his advisors Zhang Er and Chen Yu, Chen Sheng declared himself "King of Rising Chu" (張楚王).